FAQ: Potential Unionization of Faculty

 A: Signing an authorization card means that you are casting a vote to be represented by the union.

-4. What if a faculty member misunderstood or wishes to revoke a union authorization card he/she previously signed?
-Do faculty have an option to revoke it?
+7. What if a faculty member misunderstood or wishes to revoke a union authorization card he/she previously signed?

 A: Generally not.
 The Illinois Educational Labor Relations Act excludes supervisory, managerial and confidential employees from the definition of educational employees who are eligible to collectively bargain.
 It will be the position of the University that chairs and heads would be excluded from any faculty bargaining unit because they exercise supervisory, managerial and confidential job responsibilities.